 - Acting for financiers in debt enforcement proceedings, both secured and unsecured debts.

-- Acting for company directors and witnesses in investigations initiated by Australian Securities and Investments Commission in relation to unregistered managed investment schemes and directors’ duties.
+- Acting for company directors and witnesses in investigations initiated by Australian Securities and Investments Commission (ASIC) in relation to unregistered managed investment schemes and directors’ duties.

 - Acting for construction clients in relation to investigations initiated by the Department of Mines, Industry Regulation and Safety.